ProMostafa/Crowd_Funding/README.md

 Crowd-Funding-Web-app$ python3 manage.py runserver
 ```
 ### Project Features:
 1. Authentication System:
-    a.
-Custiomize user model
+  1. Custiomize user model
-    b.Registration
+  2.Registration
-    c.Activation Email after registration
+  3.Activation Email after registration
 2. CRUD operations:
-    a. user profile
+ 2. user profile
-    b. project details
+ 3. project details
 3. home page:
-    a.highest five rated projects
+ 3.highest five rated projects
-    b.List of the latest 5 projects
+ 4.List of the latest 5 projects
-    c.List of latest 5 featured projects (which are selected by the admin)
+ 5.List of latest 5 featured projects (which are selected by the admin)
 4. using Ajax request in some case
 ### Snippest from Project
 ![][1] \
 ![][2] \